 5) (Re)Creating the Cosmos

-Sacred Center must be established in a triadic Cosmos
+Establishing the Sacred Center in a triadic Cosmos

 Sacred Center is most commonly represented as Fire, Well and Tree